ortus-docs/bxorm/modeling/identifiers.md

 There are several lesser-known identifier generator types, including:

-* `foreign` - use a foreign CFC's generator configuration
+* `foreign` - use a specific property from a foreign entity
 * `seqhilo`
 * `sequence`
 * `select` - select the next value from the column denoted in `selectKey`